 What makes kettlebell swings great in the first place is that they provide a true minimalist approach to strength training.
 One simple free weight unlocks a world of strength gains and cardio benefits.

-In the spirit of this minimalist approach, chalk is one of the best kettlebell accessories to enhance your performance.
-Simple and inexpensive, a coating of chalk before you get into your reps helps you increase friction and maximize your grip strength.
+In the spirit of this minimalist approach, lifting chalk is one of the best kettlebell accessories to enhance your performance.
+Simple and inexpensive, a coating of chalk before you get into your reps can help you increase friction and maximize your grip strength.

-Using chalk helps you lift heavier weights, maintain your hold during high rep schemes, and saves you and others from that scenario we’ve been talking about in which you turn into the Mighty Thor and throw the weight clear across the room.
+Using chalk can help you lift heavier weights, maintain your hold during high rep schemes, and save you and others from that scenario we’ve been talking about in which you turn into the Mighty Thor and throw the weight clear across the room.

 Don’t risk it.
 Chalk up!